How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 Social Security Disability Denied — The Reasons Why

-While it is true that it is difficult to win social security disability benefits, the fact is that many applicants are not approved for disability benefits for two primary reasons: 1) they do not have sufficient medical documentation to back up their claim; and 2) they do not take full advantage of the appeals process if their initial application is denied.
+While it is true that it is difficult to win Social Security Disability benefits, the fact is that many applicants are not approved for disability benefits for two primary reasons: 1) they do not have sufficient medical documentation to back up their claim; and 2) they do not take full advantage of the appeals process if their initial application is denied.

 Let’s look at the first reason most claims are denied; namely, lack of medical evidence.
 Many individuals who seek disability do not see a doctor for regular treatment of their condition.
 Not only does this put them at a disadvantage because they have few medical records or physician notes to back up the disabling nature of their condition, but it also limits the social security administration (SSA) disability examiner’s ability to make a determination in their case.